 Oh, we’re all about free-enterprise, and capitalism.
 Our founding fathers came here for religious freedom and somehow we’ve evolved into a country with a bunch of people who have taken that freedom and stretched it into a “freedom to make as much money as I want by ripping other people off!”

 Somehow, what might have started out as a noble idea, “insurance” has now ruined our economy, driven us into a recession, and was recently at the heart of one of the largest debates, and most contentious fights our country has faced.

 Morally corrupt individuals have contributed to raises in insurance premiums by scamming.
-Filing false claims inflated expenses, which then caused a raise in premiums.
+Filing false claims inflated expenses, which then caused a rise in premiums.
 Then we figured out we could sue our doctors.
 We’ve become the most litigious society on the planet and quickly “malpractice” insurance became the hottest offering, and again, the cost of health care increased.
 The pharmaceutical companies have contributed dearly to the problems.
-Pushing pills that kill us, triggering more law suits.
-Then there’s the collusion between the doctors and the pharmaceutical companies, and more law suits.
+Pushing pills that kill us, triggering more lawsuits.
+Then there’s the collusion between the doctors and the pharmaceutical companies, and more lawsuits.

-After I recovered, I wanted revenge.
+After I recovered, I wanted revenge, not for revenge’s sake but to show the problem with the system.
 What I discovered was, had I actually ended up dead, my estate could have sued and would have won.
 But, I hadn’t died, so there was no revenge to be gotten.
 I couldn’t even get an apology.
 From anyone.
 Nor could I get any guarantee that others would not be treated the same way.